tocz9es/javascript30-notes/notes/05-Flex-Panel-Gallery.md

 # Flex Panel Gallery

-## Target
+## Goal

-1. Using flexbox to display the desired effect of panels
+Using flexbox to display the desired effect of panels

 ## Concepts